gohugoio/hugoDocs/content/en/templates/data-templates.md

 Note the use of the [`markdownify` template function][markdownify].
 This will send the description through the Markdown rendering engine.

+## Use data in front matter

+You might want to access different properties of your data in front matter.
+For example, you want to specify a `location` for a page with specific information about that location.

+To do so, use the [`index` function][index].

 ## Get Remote Data